-Being a licensed relative foster care provider means that you have had a child placed with you by the Department of Human Services (DHS) or one of its contracted agencies and that you have gone through the licensing process, which includes receiving a certain number of hours of training, a review of your housing to make sure it meets licensing standards, and a review of your personal life to ensure that you are of “good moral character.”
+Being a licensed relative foster care provider means that you have had a child placed with you by the Department of Health & Human Services (MDHHS) or one of its contracted agencies and that you have gone through the licensing process, which includes receiving a certain number of hours of training, a review of your housing to make sure it meets licensing standards, and a review of your personal life to ensure that you are of “good moral character.”
 Licensed foster care providers receive a stipend from the state to help care for the child and have responsibilities related to the care and supervision of the child.

 - Unlicensed Relative Foster Care Provider

 Occasionally it is possible for a caregiver to be an unlicensed relative foster care provider.
 This requires a waiver of the licensing rules that is approved by the Department of Human Services.
 Unlicensed relative foster care providers are not required to go through training and have a modified set of requirements they have to meet regarding their housing (safety of the child must still be assured).
 These caregivers must still meet the same care and supervision requirements of the state and as of 4/1/2019, they are eligible for a monthly stipend.
 To learn more about the role of relative foster caregivers both licensed and unlicensed, click here.

 Adoption is the process of gaining permanent legal custody of a child.
 A parent may be consenting to this adoption, or the parent’s rights have been terminated by the court and adoption by the caregiver is seen as in the child’s best interest.
 The Department of Human Services typically assists with adoptions that are related to child welfare.
 Outside of the child welfare system, it is highly recommended that caregivers engage the assistance of a lawyer.
 An adoptive caregiver is seen fully as the “parent” for legal matters.